Atul-op/JDBC-Based-Image-Manager/README.md

 ## 🚀 How to Run

 1️⃣ Insert Image
--Run InsertImage.java
+- Run InsertImage.java
--Opens a file chooser
+- Opens a file chooser
--Select an image from your computer
+- Select an image from your computer
--Image is saved to the MySQL database
+- Image is saved to the MySQL database

 2️⃣ Display Image
--Run DisplayImage.java
+- Run DisplayImage.java
--GUI opens with a text field and button
+- GUI opens with a text field and button
--Enter the tId (image serial number)
+- Enter the tId (image serial number)
--Click Show Image
+- Click Show Image
--Image is displayed in a Swing JLabel
+- Image is displayed in a Swing JLabel

 ---